dozjs/doz/documentation/index.md

-Sometimes it's useful to have methods at global level that extend new functionality to framework, for this, Doz since 1.6.x version provide you "Doz.use".
+Sometimes it's useful to have methods at global level that extend new functionality to framework, for this, Doz since 1.6.x version provides to you "Doz.use".
 Write a plugin is very easy:

 ```javascript
 const myPlugin = function(Doz, app, options) {